Marcos2434/FDE-Hike/README.md

 ./start.sh
 ```

-If you get a permission error, first, check the current permissions of the start.sh script
+If you get a permission error, check the current permissions of the start.sh script
 ```sh
 ls -l start.sh
 ```